Cerasoli Lecture Polly Cerasoli Lectureship Award Pauline "Polly" Cerasoli, PT In Loving Memory

 - Ability to present a compelling lecture at acceptance of award

-- A Letter of nomination that addresses the award criteria must be submitted to the Executive Officer for the Section.
+- A Letter of nomination from an APTA member that addresses the award criteria and criteria for selection.

-- A Curriculum Vitae and 4 additional letters of support, from APTA members, that specifically focus on the strengths of the nominee in relation to the award criteria should be submitted with the nomination packet.
+- 4 additional letters of support, from APTA members, that specifically focus on the strengths of the nominee in relation to the award criteria must be submitted with the nomination packet.

 History of Award: